iBug/iBug-source/_home/privacy-policy.md

 ---
 title: "Privacy Policy"
-sidebar: null
+sidebar: false
-author_profile: null
+author_profile: false
-comments: null
+comments: false
-share: null
+share: false
-related: null
+related: false
-toc: null
+toc: false
-read_time: null
+read_time: false
 ---

 This website is completely static, and does not collect any information on its own.